AgoraIO-Community/VideoUIKit-Android/README.md

 - [ ] Layout for Voice Calls
 - [ ] Cloud recording

-## UIKits
+## VideoUIKits

 The plan is to grow this library and have similar offerings across all supported platforms.
-There are already similar libraries for [Flutter](https://github.com/AgoraIO-Community/Flutter-UIKit/), [React Native](https://github.com/AgoraIO-Community/ReactNative-UIKit), and [iOS](https://github.com/AgoraIO-Community/iOS-UIKit/), so be sure to check them out.
+There are already similar libraries for [Flutter](https://github.com/AgoraIO-Community/VideoUIKit-Flutter/), [React Native](https://github.com/AgoraIO-Community/ReactNative-UIKit), and [iOS](https://github.com/AgoraIO-Community/iOS-UIKit/), so be sure to check them out.